Winston Churchill: Politics and South Africa: 1899–1901

 Churchill spoke at Conservative meetings and was selected as one of the party's two candidates for the June 1899 Oldham by-election.
 While campaigning, he referred to himself as "a Conservative and a Tory Democrat".
 Although the seats had been held by the Conservatives, the result was a narrow Liberal victory.

 As a journalist for the Morning Post, Churchill anticipated the outbreak of the Second Boer War between Britain and the Boer republics, leading him to sail to South Africa.
 In October, he travelled to the conflict zone near Ladysmith, which was under siege by Boer troops, and then headed to Colenso.
 At the Battle of Chieveley, his train was derailed by Boer artillery shelling, and he was captured as a prisoner of war (POW) and interned in a POW camp in Pretoria.
+Churchill made a formal protest about his internment to the Transvaal Secretary of State, asserting his status as a non-combatant journalist, but he was told he had invalidated that by carrying a revolver.
 In December, Churchill escaped and evaded his captors by stowing aboard freight trains and hiding in a mine.
 He made it to safety in Portuguese East Africa.
 His escape attracted much publicity.

 In January 1900, Churchill briefly rejoined the army as a lieutenant in the South African Light Horse regiment, joining Redvers Buller's fight to relieve the Siege of Ladysmith and take Pretoria.
 He was among the first British troops into both places.
 With his cousin Charles Spencer-Churchill, 9th Duke of Marlborough, he demanded and received the surrender of 52 Boer prison camp guards.
 Throughout the war, he publicly chastised anti-Boer prejudices, calling for them to be treated with "generosity and tolerance", and afterwards urged the British to be magnanimous in victory.
 In July, having resigned his lieutenancy, he returned to Britain.
 His Morning Post dispatches had been published as London to Ladysmith via Pretoria and sold well.

 Churchill rented a flat in London's Mayfair, using it as his base for six years.
 He stood again as a Conservative candidate at Oldham in the October 1900 general election, securing a narrow victory to become a Member of Parliament aged 25.
 In the same month, he published Ian Hamilton's March, a book about his South African experiences, which became the focus of a lecture tour in November through Britain, America, and Canada.
 Members of Parliament were unpaid and the tour was a financial necessity.
 In America, Churchill met Mark Twain, William McKinley, and Theodore Roosevelt, who he did not get on with.
 In spring 1901, he gave lectures in Paris, Madrid, and Gibraltar.